 1. Meet with us

-You will have a one-hour meeting with us.
+You will have a 30 minute phone appointment with us.
+We will call you using the phone number you provided.
 Be on time for this meeting!

 2. Save your receipt

 In about a month, you will receive a receipt that allows you to track your application.
 Keep this in a safe place.

 It takes between 90 and 120 days to process and receive your Employment Authorization Document (EAD) card.

 Your receipt will have a tracking number on it.
 Use this to track the progress of your application online.

 Your EAD card should arrive within 120 days.